Loopring Price Tops $0.15 (LRC)

 About Loopring

-Loopring was first traded on August 1st, 2017.
+Loopring’s genesis date was August 1st, 2017.
 Loopring’s total supply is 1,373,873,397 tokens and its circulating supply is 1,366,806,970 tokens.
 Loopring’s official message board is medium.com/loopring-protocol.
+The Reddit community for Loopring is https://reddit.com/r/loopringorg and the currency’s Github account can be viewed here.
 The official website for Loopring is loopring.org.
-The Reddit community for Loopring is https://reddit.com/r/loopringorg and the currency’s Github account can be viewed here.
 Loopring’s official Twitter account is @loopringorg and its Facebook page is accessible here.

 Loopring Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Loopring directly using US dollars.
-Investors seeking to acquire Loopring should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Loopring using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Loopring directly using US dollars.
+Investors seeking to acquire Loopring should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Loopring using one of the aforementioned exchanges.

 Receive News & Updates for Loopring Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Loopring and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.